 Melissa: You mention on your blog the importance of sharing heart-felt movements and the creation of resilient communities.
 What are the heart-felt movement that you are seeing?
 How are these contributing to collective problem-solving and collective progress or human evolution?

 My aim is to challenge the classic mythologists to get current and not stop at parroting the old myths.
 We have so many present day environmental and social issues that do not test the Norse mythologies!
 We are wasting time.
 New myths need to be relevant and extend to a global reality.
-My New Myths are usually Nature-driven.
+My New Myths

 I have four different community-based methods to write and disseminate New Myths: